14 Apr Vet Health Tips from your local Wolli Creek Vet

 As long as your dog doesn’t suffer from motion sickness, taking a day trip to a scenic part of the outskirts of Sydney can be a lot of fun.

 Being a Vet in Wolli Creek, we know the quaint towns of Robertson, Bowral or Picton to Sydney’s south aren’t too far and are beautiful.
 Your dog will relish in the freedom of bounding through the crunchy autumn leaves that have recently been shed.
-Be sure to research pet friendly coffee shops in these areas before you go as there are more and more springing up.
-Curling up with your pet and reading the papers over a freshly brewed beverage is sometimes just what the doctor ordered this time of year!
+Be sure to research pet friendly coffee shops and pubs in these areas before you go as there are more and more springing up around New South Wales.
+Curling up with your pet and reading the papers over a freshly brewed beverage is sometimes just what the doctor orders this time of year!

 Discovering new walks

-The end of autumn is a perfect time to enjoy brisk walking and we’re so lucky in Wolli Creek to have literally tens of trail walks around the local Vet and metropolitan area that are dog-friendly. www.sydney.com and the National Parks websites have plenty of information on local walks, their difficulty and their duration.
+The end of autumn is a perfect time to enjoy brisk walking and we’re so lucky in Wolli Creek to have literally tens of trail walks around the local metropolitan area that are dog-friendly. sydney.com and the National Parks websites have plenty of information on local walks, their difficulty, and their duration.
 One of my favourites is the Hermitage Foreshore Walk in Rose Bay which takes in expansive views of the Harbour Bridge and Opera House – ensure your camera is packed for this one!

 Classes and sport